 Tundra Tracker, the SteamVR-based tracker in development by Tundra Labs, exploded past its Kickstarter goal in less than 24 hours, securing the company well beyond the $250,000 it initially hoped for back at its late-March launch.
-Now the company is getting very close to topping the $1 million mark with a little under two-months remaining.
+The company has now made it well past the $1 million mark with one month remaining in the campaign.

 Update (April 6th, 2021): At the time of this writing, Tundra Labs has secured $932,525, and is rapidly approaching $1M.
 The campaign still has 52 days to go, so there’s no telling how high it may go.